Soft robotic actuators based on highly expansive elastomersTechnology #cu16142

 Questions about this technology?
 Ask a Technology Manager

-This technology includes designs of actuators for soft robotics that use simple chemistry and well-established phenomena to achieve high levels of reversible heat expansion.
-Specifically, it is a soft, plastic matrix that encapsulates electrical-conductors and bubbles filled with high vapor pressure solvents.
-The incorporation of electrically conducting material enables current to pass through the plastic matrix and heat the system.
-The heat effectively vaporizes solvent bubbles, which drives large volume expansion of the material.
-This actuator cools and contracts readily when current is not applied, endowing the user with precise control over soft robotic machinery with this technology as the foundation.
+This technology describes actuators for soft robotics that use simple chemistry and well-established phenomena to achieve high levels of reversible heat expansion.
+Specifically, this technology consists of a soft, plastic matrix that encapsulates electrical conductors and bubbles filled with high vapor pressure solvents.
+As current passes through the plastic matrix, the system is rapidly heated.
+The heat rapidly vaporizes solvent bubbles, which drives large volume expansion of the material.
+In the absence of an applied current, the actuator cools and contracts to the original state.
+Importantly, the technology retains its structural integrity after repeated expansion and contraction cycles and is assembled from inexpensive starting materials.
+In sum, this technology provides an inexpensive soft actuator that harnesses vapor-driven expansion for precise motion control in robotic machinery.

-A prototype of this technology has been tested and shown to exhibit current tunable expansion and contraction for soft robotic actuation.
+A prototype of this technology has been demonstrated to exhibit current-tunable expansion and contraction for soft robotic actuation.

 - Actuators for soft robotics